Lazap-Development/Lazap/README.md

 ## ‍💻 Installation

-Depending on your operating system, we try provide as much ease in terms of installation:<br>
+Depending on your operating system, we try to provide as much ease in terms of installation:<br>

 ▸ **Windows**:
 - Download and install the latest `.msi` file in the [releases](https://github.com/Lazap-Development/lazap/releases) section.